 Billboard Top-Ten artist Emmanuel Fratianni is a music director, conductor pianist based in Los Angeles.
 He is highly regarded as an invaluable team member in music direction for multi-media productions and is known for his ability to manage the demands of film sync, musicians, choir, guest artists and audience rapport while never compromising the musical and artistic integrity of the orchestra or production.

 Emmanuel Fratianni has conducted many prestigious American ensembles including San Francisco Symphony at Davies Hall, the National Symphony Orchestra at the Kennedy Center, Baltimore Symphony Orchestra, Dallas Symphony, Indianapolis Symphony and Utah Symphony Orchestra among others, including multi-platinum producer "David Foster and Friends "pops/symphonic concert program.
+Emmanuel is since 2010 principal conductor of the multi-media symphonic production "Video Games Live".

 Internationally, Emmanuel has guest conducted the Spanish National Symphony, Royal Scottish National Symphony, The Malaysian Symphony Orchestra, the Mexico National Symphony, National Symphony Orchestra of Chile and in Asia, the Beijing Opera and Performing Art Orchestra